makerbbq/makerbbq.github.io/_posts/experiments/2015-04-03-Stoker-Test-1.md

 ### Stoker Configuration

-We are running the [Stoker II Power Draft System][stoker] setup as so:
+We are running the [Stoker] setup as so:

 * Running software version 11.0.1.11
 * 10 cubic feet per minute blower coupled over and completely covering the air vents into the firebox.